ahsan598/particle-41-assessment/app/readme.md

 | **KIND** *(optional)* | To deploy the microservice locally on Kubernetes using Kind | Refer this document to install [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/)            |

-> **Note:** Node.js includes npm, no need to install separately.
->
-> All Docker commands in this guide are shown without `sudo`.
+> All Docker commands in this guide are shown without `sudo`, add your user to the docker group:
-> If your system requires root privileges to run Docker, either use `sudo` before every command
-> or add your user to the docker group:
 >
 > ```sh
 > sudo usermod -aG docker $USER